 - Preheat oven to 425 degrees Fahrenheit.
 Place a 10 inch cast iron skillet in the preheating oven to warm up while you mix your batter.

-- In a large bowl, whisk together all of the dry ingredients - cornmeal, flour, sugar, baking powder, baking soda, and salt.
+- In a large bowl, add cornmeal, flour, sugar, baking powder, baking soda, and salt.
+Whisk to remove clumps.
+Make a well in the center of the bowl.

 - Add the buttermilk, melted butter, and eggs to the dry ingredients and stir until just combined.
 Let the batter sit for 5 minutes in the bowl.

-- Remove the hot skillet (carefully!) from the oven and coat the bottom and sides with butter (you can also use a cooking spray or oil, but butter will provide the best flavor).
+- Carefully remove the hot skillet from the oven and coat the bottom and sides with butter (or a neutral cooking oil).

-- Pour your batter into the hot skillet and place back in the oven.
-Bake for 18-20 minutes, or until toothpick inserted into center comes out clean or with a few crumbs.
-Allow cool for 10 minutes before serving.
+- Pour batter into the hot skillet and place back in the oven.
+Bake for about 18-20 minutes, or until the edges are golden and the center pops back when gently pressed, or when the internal temperature reaches 195 to 200 degrees Fahrenheit when tested with an instant-read thermometer.

-- Optionally, brush the top with more melted butter before serving.
+- Allow to rest for 5 minutes before slicing.
+Optionally, brush the top with additional butter just before serving.

 Equipment Recommendations